Azure/azure-sdk-for-python/sdk/eventhub/azure-eventhubs/README.md

     pass
 ```

-### Consume events from all partitions of an Event Hub
+### Consume events using an Event Processor

-To consume events from all partitions of an Event Hub, you'll create an `EventProcessor` for a specific consumer group.
-When an Event Hub is created, it provides a default consumer group that can be used to get started.
+Using an `EventHubConsumer` to consume events like in the previous examples puts the responsibility of storing the checkpoints (the last processed event) on the user.
+Checkpoints are important for restarting the task of processing events from the right position in a partition.
+Ideally, you would also want to run multiple programs targeting different partitions with some load balancing.
+This is where an `EventProcessor` can help.

-The `EventProcessor` will delegate processing of events to a `PartitionProcessor` implementation that you provide, allowing your logic to focus on the logic needed to provide value while the processor holds responsibility for managing the underlying consumer operations.
-In our example, we will focus on building the `EventProcessor` and use a very minimal partition processor that does no actual processing.
+The `EventProcessor` will delegate the processing of events to a `PartitionProcessor` that you provide, allowing you to focus on business logic while the processor holds responsibility for managing the underlying consumer operations including checkpointing and load balancing.

+While load balancing is a feature we will be adding in the next update, you can see how to use the `EventProcessor` in the below example, where we use an in memory `PartitionManager` that does checkpointing in memory.

 ```python
 import asyncio